robjwells/robjwells_CircuitPython_neotrinkey/README.rst

 * `Adafruit CircuitPython <https://github.com/adafruit/circuitpython>`_

-Just install the latest version of CircuitPython onto your board, and then include the neotrinkey folder in the `lib` folder on board.
+Just install the latest version of CircuitPython onto your board, and then include the neotrinkey folder in the lib folder on board.

 Usage Example
 =============

-.. todo:: Add a quick, simple example.
-It and other examples should live in the examples folder and be included in docs/examples.rst.
+..
+Add a quick, simple example.
+It and other examples should live in the
+    examples folder and be included in docs/examples.rst.

 Documentation
 =============